mukeshkarna/bca-computer-network-notes/data-link-layer-notes1.md

 #### Time Division Multiple Access (TDMA)

 TDMA divides time into slots for different stations.
+* In TDMA, the bandwidth is just one channel that is time shared between different stations.
+* The entire bandwidth is just one channel.
+* Stations share the capacity of the channel in time

 **Characteristics**:
 - Time divided into slots, assigned to stations